terryjung0244/bluewave-uptime/README.md

+# **We're opening our $5000 grant funding announcement soon, powered by Checkmate and [UpRock](https://uprock.com) - check [our web page](https://checkmate.so) for preliminary details.**

-**Need support or have a suggestion?
+**If you would like to support us, please consider giving it a ⭐, and think about contributing or providing feedback.
+Need support or have a suggestion?
 Check our [Discord channel](https://discord.gg/NAb6H3UTjK) or [Discussions](https://github.com/bluewave-labs/checkmate/discussions) forum.**

-**Checkmate is on [GitHub trending](https://github.com/trending) and #1 trending for JavaScript apps on Fri Dec 13th & 15th**

-**If you would like to support us, please consider giving it a ⭐, and think about contributing or providing feedback.**

 <img width="1259" alt="Frame 34" src="https://github.com/user-attachments/assets/d491a734-fd7a-4841-9f84-fb5bef5ad586" />

 ![](https://img.shields.io/github/license/bluewave-labs/checkmate)